whiterkim/UxieReader/src/assets/list-characters.prompt.md

 2. Group the names together if they belong to the same character.
 3. Identify the official name from the group for the character and treat the rest as alias.
 4. Identify the gender of the character to be one of: 'male', 'female', or 'NA' for unknown cases.
+5. Extract a list of the character features from the text to demonstrate age, outfit, hair style, etc.

 # Output Definition